Share this

 The main components of inventory cost include the purchase price, shipping and handling charges, and any other costs incurred to get the goods ready for sale.
 Purchase price is straightforward, while shipping and handling can vary widely based on factors such as distance, weight, and shipping method.

 Additional costs might include import duties, packaging, and insurance.
 It is important for businesses to consider these components comprehensively to arrive at a true cost of inventory.
-Accurate recording of these expenses can significantly affect gross profit margins and tax liability.
+Accurate expense recording can significantly affect gross profit margins and tax liability.

 Accounting Perspective on Freight and Inventory